 Within 8 weeks after the Data Center approves your epidemiological data, the Coordinating Center schedules a conference call with you to discuss requirements for aliquoting, relabeling, and shipping samples.
 You are responsible for all costs incurred to retrieve, process, and ship samples to the Lab Hub(s).

-3. Receive Laboratory Results
+3. Receive Laboratory Results and Statistical Reports

 When the Lab Hub(s) complete the requested analyses, they submit results data to the Data Center.
 The time to complete the laboratory analyses is dependent several factors, such as types of analyses, number of samples, and projects already in the analysis queue.
 The Data Center reviews the data files and works with the Lab Hub(s) to resolve any problems.
 The Data Center then notifies you to download the lab results data and summary reports from the Data Center Portal.